imrushi/imrushi.github.io/content/posts/create-github-action.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

 This time, I thought everything looked good.
 But I was getting this error: `FATA[2023-09-29T11:17:24Z] repository does not exist`.
-This error was generated from binary because it was not able to find the `.git` directory because I was using it to take the latest commit message.
+This error was generated from binary; it was not able to find the `.git` directory.
+I was using it to take the latest commit message.

 The conclusion for me was that I was not going to use the `composite actions`.
 Now I have two options:

 1. `JavaScript actions`
 2. `Docker actions`

 If I use `JavaScript actions`, I will have to write my logic again in JavaScript, which I have written in `Go`.
-So I decided to use `Docker Action', which was easy to implement.
+So I decided to use `Docker Action`, which was easy to implement.

 Just need to write `Dockerfile` and update `action.yml`.